-The Cedar Tree Foundation is a US focused family foundation created by the late pediatrician and entrepreneur, Dr. David H. Smith in the mid-1990s.
-The Cedar Tree Foundation's grant making focuses on the following areas of concern: Children's Environmental Health Initiative, Sustainable Grazing Initiative, Environmental Idea Center, and others.
+The Cedar Tree Foundation is a U.S.-focused family foundation created by the late pediatrician and entrepreneur Dr. David H. Smith.
+Its grant-making focuses on the following areas of concern: Children's Environmental Health Initiative, Sustainable Grazing Initiative, Environmental Idea Center, and others.

 Most interested in funding university partnerships, rural youth leadership development, cooperative education, returning value to rural communities, and farm and agriculture safety.

-The David and Lucile Packard Foundation supports leaders and institutions working on issues their founders cared about most, which include: fighting climate change, providing access to health & early learning, advancing reproductive health and rights, ensuring a better future for the ocean, empowering the next generation of scientists & engineers, supporting local communities, protecting and conserving the North American West, gaining knowledge through science, and helping farmers protect our planet and nourish the world.
+The David and Lucile Packard Foundation supports leaders and institutions working on issues their founders cared about most, which include fighting climate change, providing access to health and early learning, advancing reproductive health and rights, ensuring a better future for the ocean, empowering the next generation of scientists and engineers, supporting local communities, protecting and conserving the North American West, gaining knowledge through science, and helping farmers protect our planet and nourish the world.

-Each year, proceeds from Farm Aid’s annual concert and our generous community of donors are granted to IRS 501(c)(3) nonprofit organizations working to strengthen family farm agriculture in the United States.
-Since our first concert in 1985, we’ve granted more than $22 million to over 300 organizations nationwide.
+Each year, proceeds from Farm Aid’s annual concert and donations are granted to IRS 501(c)(3) nonprofit organizations working to strengthen family farm agriculture in the United States.
+Since the first concert in 1985, it has granted more than US$22 million to over 300 organizations nationwide.
 Farm Aid’s grantees are critical on-the-ground partners in the movement to keep family farmers on the land, producing good food for all.

-The Jessie Smith Noyes Foundation was established in 1947 by Charles F. Noyes as a memorial to his wife, Jessie Smith Noyes.
-The Foundation's mission is to support grassroots organizations and movements in the United States working to change environmental, social, economic and political conditions to bring about a more just, equitable and sustainable world.
-The foundation a socially just and environmentally sustainable society in which all people are able to gain the knowledge and build the power they need to exercise their rights and participate fully in the economic, social and political decisions that affect their lives and communities.
-The Foundation's current Funding Priorities are Environmental Justice, Sustainable Agriculture and Food Systems, Reproductive Rights, and an Environmentally Sustainable New York City.
-The Foundation makes a particular effort to include in its funding portfolio a significant percentage of organizations led by people of color.
+The Jessie Smith Noyes Foundation's mission is to support grassroots organizations and movements in the United States working to change environmental, social, economic, and political conditions to bring about a more just, equitable, and sustainable world.
+Its current funding priorities are Environmental Justice, Sustainable Agriculture and Food Systems, Reproductive Rights, and an Environmentally Sustainable New York City.
+The foundation makes a particular effort to include in its funding portfolio a significant percentage of organizations led by people of color.

 The Kresge Foundation works to advance opportunity and improve the quality of life for underserved and marginalized populations by supporting work to strengthen the social and economic fabric in American cities.
 This foundation invests through the following focus areas: accelerating community-centered approaches to health and developing healthy places.

-The Valentine Foundation is a charitable foundation committed to funding organizations and programs that produce significant change in the social, economic and political systems and institutions that impact the lives of women and girls in order to make those lives more equitable.
+The Valentine Foundation is committed to funding organizations and programs that produce significant change in the social, economic, and political systems and institutions that affect the lives of women and girls in order to make those lives more equitable.

 Oxfam is a global organization working to end the injustice of poverty.
-We help people build better futures for themselves, hold the powerful accountable, and save lives in disasters.
+It helps people build better futures for themselves, hold the powerful accountable, and save lives in disasters.
 Its mission is to tackle the root causes of poverty and create lasting solutions.